Sarnia: Economy

 Chemical Valley and the surrounding area are home to 62 facilities and refineries.
 These industrial complexes are the heart of Sarnia's infrastructure and economy.
-They directly employ nearly 8,000, and contribute to almost 45,000 additional jobs in the area.
+They directly employ nearly 8,000 and contribute to almost 45,000 additional jobs in the area.
 In 1971, the Canadian government deemed this area so important to the economic development of the country that it printed an image of a Sarnia Oil Refinery on the reverse of the Canadian $10 note.
 The huge industrial area is the cause of significant air and water pollution.
 The Canada Wide Daily Standard for airborne particulate matter and ozone pollution, regulation PM2.5, is 30 micrograms per cubic metre.
-Forty-five percent of this particulate air pollution in Sarnia comes from Chemical Valley, and the rest drifts over the St. Clair River from the neighbouring United States in the form of what is known as "Transboundary Air Pollution."
+Forty-five percent of this particulate air pollution in Sarnia comes from Chemical Valley, and the rest drifts over the St. Clair River from the neighbouring United States in the form of what is known as "Transboundary Air Pollution".

 Sarnia is the location of Enbridge's Sarnia Photovoltaic Power Plant.
-The facility went into full commercial operation in December 2009, with 20 MW of power.
+The facility underwent a full commercial operation in December 2009, with 20 MW of power.
 As of September 2010, the plant was the largest photovoltaic (PV) solar power generation facility in the world, putting out 97 MW.

 The 80 acre Western University Research Park, Sarnia-Lambton Campus was established in 2003 by the University of Western Ontario as a joint initiative with the County of Lambton and the City of Sarnia.
 The park is also the location of the Bioindustrial Innovation Centre, Canada's centre for the commercialization of industrial biotechnology.

 In 2015, BioAmber opened a $141 million plant that manufactures 30000 MT of succinic acid per year, a chemical used to make plastics, lubricants, paint, cosmetics, food additives, and other products.
 BioAmber plans to construct a second site and may build it in Sarnia.
 Solutions4CO2 is developing a 4,645 m2 demonstration facility at Bluewater Energy Park.
 This company captures waste gas/water streams to process into value-added co-products, pharmaceutical drugs, and biofuels.
 PlantForm Corporation, a Canadian biotech startup company producing ultra-low-cost therapeutic antibody drugs, opened an office at the Western University Research Park in 2011.
 At the same Park, from the summer of 2012 to the summer of 2016, KmX Corporation operated a pilot plant to produce membranes that filter wastewater from industrial processes.
 KmX production in Sarnia has since moved to Ottawa and Edmonton.